mudassirmoosa/sentence-similarity-transformer-comparison/README.md

 ### Future Directions

 After doing this project, we wonder whether it would be better to only train the weights of the classifier head (i.e. keeping the weights of the pre-trained model fixed or 'frozen'.)
-It seems that this would be a special case of a [Parameter-efficient finetuning (PEFT)](https://github.com/huggingface/peft) technique for efficient finetuning.
+It seems that this would be a special case of a [Parameter-efficient fine-tuning (PEFT)](https://github.com/huggingface/peft) technique for efficient finetuning.
 It will be interesting to explore this direction next.